 To be sure, none of the leaders we talked to for this article claimed to be perfect case studies for inclusive decision making.
 Many talked about what had gone wrong and what still needed to be improved.
 And repeatedly, we heard about the importance of trust, clarity, and candor.
 “We talk about decision power more explicitly now,” says Whitford.
 “We’ve had enough hard conversations in our leadership team—now we’re able to have a dialogue about this.”

 We are eager for these dialogues as well.
 Many leaders are hungry for actionable approaches to inclusive decision making.
-Let us know if you’ve seen practices we should learn from.

 Does Inclusion = Consensus?